system-transparency/stmgr/docs/manual.md

-The `-rootCert` and `-rootKey` specify the CA root and corresponding signing key. `-leafKey` specifies the public key to certify, if not provided, a new keypair is generated, and the private key is written to the file specified with `-keyOut`.
+The `-rootCert` and `-rootKey` specify the CA root and corresponding signing key. `-leafKey` specifies the public key to certify, if not provided, a new key-pair is generated, and the private key is written to the file specified with `-keyOut`.

 ## The stmgr uki command